schaltung/FishBoardMix/README.md

 ### Known caveats and work-arounds

-Call recordings from the Fisher corpus were initiated by an automated dial-up platform, therefore the identity of speakers picking up these calls may or may not match the subjects who actually registered with LDC.
+Call recordings from the Fisher corpus were initiated by an automated dial-up platform, therefore the identity of speakers who answered these calls may or may not match the subjects who actually registered with LDC.
 In order to mitigate this inconsistency, FishBoardMix makes use of the _manual audit files_ included in Fisher to discard any subject with conflicting meta-data.